PromptBit/partbolt-help-articles/_articles/single-click-print.md

 {% include paid_required.html %}

-If you've got a compatible label printer, you can print tracking labels directly from PartBolt.
+If you have a compatible label printer, you can print tracking labels directly from PartBolt.
 To learn more about tracking labels and how they work, see our article on [item codes](/articles/item-codes).

 Currently, the supported label printers are:
 * Brother QL-800